Health System and Department

 Workspace

 State-of-the-art research laboratory space on the Duke Campus includes 15,000 square feet in the Bryan Research Building, 7,000 square feet in the Carl E. Ravin Advanced Imaging (RAI) Labs, and 5,000 square feet for the Medical Physics Graduate Program in Hock Plaza.
-Residents also have access to the Duke School of Engineering machine shop.

 Access